Advancing Resilience & Community Health (ARCH)

 - How do we structure contracts to focus on long-term patient well-being?

-NFF is working with three networks of nonprofit community-based organizations to develop new contracts, payment models, and partnership approaches with healthcare institutions, including hospital systems and other payors.
+NFF worked with three networks of nonprofit community-based organizations to develop new contracts, payment models, and partnership approaches with healthcare institutions, including hospital systems and other payors.

 - EngageWell IPA is a coalition of community-based providers in New York City that offers comprehensive, integrated services to address complex medical and behavioral health needs and unmet social determinants of health, including food, housing, and economic insecurity.